thekevinscott/UpscalerJS/examples/memory-management/README.md

 <a href="https://stackblitz.com/github/thekevinscott/upscalerjs/tree/main/examples/memory-management?file=index.js&title=UpscalerJS: Memory Management">Open in Stackblitz</a>.

-## Code
+## Disposing of an UpscalerJS Instance

 :::caution

-The most important consideration about memory is to clear tensors.
+The most important consideration about memory is to **dispose of tensors**.
 If you provide a tensor, or specify a `tensor` as the return type, you are responsible for disposing of the tensor.
-[Read more about that here](../tensors/).
+[Read more about that here](../tensors#managing-memory).
 (Any tensors _not_ explicitly specified, UpscalerJS will clear for you.)

 :::

-If you are working with multiple upscalers within a page, you may want to clean up upscalers when done with them.
-You can do so with the below:
+If working with multiple upscalers within a page, we may want to clean up upscaler instances when done with them.
+We can do so with the below:

 ```javascript
 import Upscaler from 'upscaler';